lekston/ros_dockers/README_ROS_demo.md

 ```
 The key addition here is the --gpus all flag, which enables GPU access inside the container.

-4. Alternatively, you can use the NVIDIA base image
+4. Option B: Alternatively, a new ROS2 docker can use the NVIDIA CUDA base image

-For even better integration, you can base your image on NVIDIA's CUDA image

 ```bash
 FROM nvidia/cuda:11.8.0-base-ubuntu22.04